hbc/Intro-to-R-extended/lessons/03-data-manipulation.md

 or 2? oh, right... they are in column 1).
 In some cases, the column number for a variable can change if the script you are using adds or removes columns.
 It's therefore often better to use column names to refer to a particular variable, and it makes your code easier to read and your intentions clearer.

 You can do operations on a particular column, by selecting it using the `$` sign.
 In this case, the entire column is a vector.
-For instance, to extract all the gentotypes from our dataset, we can use: `metadata$genotype`.
+For instance, to extract all the gentotypes from our dataset, we can use:

+	metadata$genotype

 You can use `names(metadata)` or `colnames(metadata)` to remind yourself of the column names.
-That vector can then be indexed for specific values.
+We can then supply index values to select specific values from that vector.
 For example, if we wanted the genotype information for the first five samples in `metadata`:

 	metadata$genotype[1:5]

-To select multiple columns by name the square bracket syntax is used by concatenating a vector of strings that correspond to column names:
+The `$` allows you to select a single column by name.
+To select multiple columns by name, you need to  concatenate a vector of strings that correspond to column names:

 ```
 metadata[, c("genotype", "celltype")]